-Noor Capital to Unveil Market-Shaping Insights at Dubai's Forex Expo 2024
+Noor Capital To Unveil Market-Shaping Insights At Dubai's Forex Expo 2024

 Date

-(MENAFN- Matrix PR) Dubai, UAE: Securing a deserving spot as one of the Elite Sponsors at the Forex Expo Dubai 2024; Noor Capital, the region’s leading investment brokerage firm is set to become a prominent partner at the upcoming 7th edition of the event scheduled on the 7th and 8th of October.
+(MENAFN- AETOSWire) Securing a deserving spot as one of the Elite Sponsors at the Forex expo Dubai 2024; Noor Capital, the region's leading investment brokerage firm is set to become a prominent partner at the upcoming 7th edition of the event scheduled on the 7th and 8th of October.
 With advanced technological infrastructure and in-depth knowledge of current trends shaping the global forex market, Noor Capital will assist visitors with predictive analysis and enhanced trading activities, concentrating on the UAE's dynamic markets.

 The Middle East Foreign Exchange market size is projected to exhibit a growth rate (CAGR) of 9.20% during 2024-2032.
 As a reliable financial solutions provider with a diverse portfolio of investment channels, Noor Capital will delve into the UAE's significant uptick in Forex Trading, at the expo.
 Attendees can expect detailed information on the surge of digitalization in forex trading, adoption of advanced technologies, increase in mobile trading, and the regulatory evolution, as Noor Capital representatives share the latest industry updates at the booth.